Back to blog

 Realistic 2026 rates by industry

-The 2026 Freelancer Compass reports for the main activities:
+The 2026 Freelancer Compass and ongoing market data report for the main activities:

 Taxes and social security — what gets forgotten